travitch/whole-program-llvm/README.md

     ls -la

-Put the bitcode files in a store
+Preserving bitcode files in a store
 --------------------------------

-Sometimes it can be useful to put the bitcode files out of the build folder, to prevent deletion or to retrieve it later.
-If the environment variable `WLLVM_BC_STORE` is set to an existing directory, then WLLVM will copy the produced bitcode file into that directory, using a hash of the path to the original bitcode file as a name for the stored copy.
+Sometimes it can be useful to preserve the bitcode files produced in a build, either to prevent deletion or to retrieve it later.
+If the environment variable `WLLVM_BC_STORE` is set to the absolute path of an existing directory, then WLLVM will copy the produced bitcode file into that directory.
+The name of the copied bitcode file is the hash of the path to the original bitcode file.
+For convenience, when using both the manifest feature of `extract-bc` and the store, the manifest will contain both the original path, and the store path.

 Debugging